spxbhuhb/adaptive/grove/grove-runtime/doc/internals/hydration.md

 }
 ```

-* Designs are handled by the standard resource subsystem.
+* Models are handled by the standard resource subsystem.
 * `Designs.something` is an instance of `DesignResource`.
 * Each design has its own resource file.
 * The resource file contains a serialized `AfmFragment` class (JSON or Protobuf).